-History judges Austin’s ill-drawn hatchback pioneer harshly.
-Its orthodoxies tell us ADO14 was a terrible motor car; ungainly, ill-conceived, introduced with a litany of serious flaws, thereby failing to even approach its commercial aspirations.
+History judges Austin’s troubled hatchback pioneer harshly.
+Orthodoxy tells us ADO14 was a terrible motor car – ungainly, ill-conceived, introduced with a litany of serious flaws, failing to even approach its commercial aspirations.
 Its introduction was repeatedly delayed, with serious concern being expressed over its styling, driveability, power output, commercial viability and basic fitness for purpose.

-For the second time since the two businesses were merged, Leyland’s Donald Stokes took the momentous decision to press ahead with a fundamentally flawed product.
-And while it may not have been the fledgling British Leyland Motor Corporation’s maiden launch, (that would be the Austin 3-Litre), it was the corporation’s first significant volume car introduction and a desperately important one for the future prosperity of the business.
+For the second time since the two businesses were merged, British Leyland’s Donald Stokes took the momentous decision to press ahead with a fundamentally flawed product.
+And while it may not have been the fledgling British Leyland Motor Corporation’s maiden launch, (that would be the Austin 3-Litre), it was the corporation’s first major volume car introduction and a desperately important one for the future prosperity of the business.

-Amongst the many ironies of the Maxi story is that one of its few real and lasting successes was how it underlined the manner in which BMC had so decisively lost the run of itself during the 1960s.
-A car created to fill a gap in the market (that of the ‘Farina-bodied A60) left vacant by the failure of another BMC model to meet its market parameters (the 1800-Series), ADO 14’s conception proved a masterclass of corporate failure.
+Amongst the many ironies of the Maxi story is that one of its few real and lasting achievements was how it underlined the manner in which BMC had so decisively lost the run of itself during the 1960s.
+A car created to fill a gap in the market (that of the ‘Farina-bodied A60) left vacant by the failure of another BMC model to meet its market parameters (the 1800-Series), ADO 14’s conception proved a masterclass in corporate failure.

 The Maxi was originally conceived to be a Cortina-rival, BMC having been spooked by the commercial success of Dagenham’s mid-liner.
 However, shortly into ADO14’s development, BMC’s Chief Executive, George Harriman decided the new model would not be targeted at the Cortina after all, essentially negating the entire rationale for the programme.